artheeeee/Project/README.md

-# nonprofit
+# non-profit web application

-This file contains the project codes however due to certian file that was unable to commit to push to github it was manually uploaded hence there might be a change in the folder location

-Original file order :
+This file contains the project codes of the web application which is in working condition last checked on 05 September 2022.

-Main folder : Project
+This project contains a Main Project Folder named : Project with sub folders "nonprofit" and "project".
-Subfolder : nonprofit
-Subfolder : project

-Sorry for the mistake please do forgive for the mistake.
+There is a requirements.txt for needed installation to do before running the codes.